 Botulinum Toxin or Botox as it is more commonly known is a powerful neurotoxin, which works by blocking the electrical impulses to a nerve, which makes a muscle contract causing muscle paralysis.
 This is a relatively new treatment licensed to treat bladder overactivity.
 It will usually only be considered if medications have failed to improve your conditions.

-This is a major operation used to treating an overactive bladder with symptoms of urgency and frequency.
+A Detrusor Myectomy is a major operation used to treat an overactive bladder with symptoms of urgency and frequency.
 It involves removing all or part of the outer muscle layer that surrounds the bladder.